mrkamel/heartbeat/README.md

 $ update-rc.d heartbeat-shutdown defaults
 ```

-like you did for bin/debian.
+like you do for bin/debian.
 When you shutdown your server this init script
 will run heartbeat using the config/shutdown.yml config file to switch the
 failover IP in case it currently points to the server you are about to
 shutdown. config/shutdown.yml provides the same options as